 Editor’s Note: Dr. Bonnie Devet, Professor of English and Director of the Writing Lab at the College of Charleston, contributed this series of posts.
-This part 1.
+This is part 1.
 Please find part 2 here.

 It’s finally here!
 The Digital Edited Collection (D.E.C) Transfer of Learning in the Writing Center (Eds.
 Bonnie Devet and Dana Driscoll; Design Editor, Jialei Jiang) was just released!
 It’s the second D.E.C from WLN: A Journal of Writing Center Scholarship, and it offers tutors and directors new perspectives into how knowledge is “cued, primed, and guided” (Perkins and Salomon, 1989); that is, how both tutors and their student writers engage in the transfer of learning.